Amanat Ali (singer): Personal life

-Amanat Ali is married with Sarah Manzoor.
-She is the niece of Mussarat Khosa (who is wife of Ex Governor Punjab and Ex PPP leader Latif Khosa).
+Amanat Ali is married to Pakistani designer, Sarah Manzoor.
+She is the daughter of Athar Manzoor, former Punjab Chief Technology Officer and Dr. Ghazli Manzoor, renowned Pakistani physician and surgeon.
+She is the niece of Mussarat Khosa (wife of Ex Governor Punjab and Ex PPP leader Latif Khosa).
+She is the first cousin of socialite Sehr Khosa.

-Sarah Manzoor is a fashion designer by profession.
-She is a Canadian national and lives in Toronto.
-They married in the year 2017.
-The couple has a daughter now.
+Sarah Manzoor is a Canadian national and lives in Toronto.
+They married in 2017 to much speculation and fanfare.
+The couple has two daughters and one son.